-After a stroke many patients find it difficult to eat normally due to swallowing problems.
+It is estimated that up to 50 percent of those suffering a stroke will have swallowing difficulties, also known as Dysphagia.
 The process of swallowing is rather complex, requiring the precise coordination of various muscles triggered by sensory feedback.
-A stroke may cause an imbalance in this process and can lead to aspiration – the leakage of food and/or saliva into the breathing passages.
-If left untreated aspiration will often lead to life threatening conditions such as pneumonia.
+A stroke may cause an imbalance in this process and this can lead to aspiration (the leakage of food and/or saliva into the breathing passages).

 Although some stroke victims will recover from Dysphagia with time, a large number are left with permanent swallowing problems.
 In more severe cases, this requires a feeding tube for nutrition, and tracheostomy tubes to manage mucous secretions.
 This also results in a three-fold increase in death from lung infections, such as aspiration pneumonia.

 For those who do not recover normal swallowing function six months after a stroke, a relatively new surgical treatment is being offered at The Institute for Advanced Reconstruction.
 Our doctors, pioneers in stroke treatment, may be able to reverse the problem by restoring nerve function to the portions of the throat and airway that have lost normal activity.

 The larynx serves several crucial functions for normal swallowing (See diagram).